BradLarson/GPUImage/README.md

 - **GPUImageAverageColor**: This processes an input image and determines the average color of the scene, by averaging the RGBA components for each pixel in the image.
 A reduction process is used to progressively downsample the source image on the GPU, followed by a short averaging calculation on the CPU.
 The output from this filter is meaningless, but you need to set the colorAverageProcessingFinishedBlock property to a block that takes in four color components and a frame time and does something with them.

 - **GPUImageLuminosity**: Like the GPUImageAverageColor, this reduces an image to its average luminosity.
 You need to set the luminosityProcessingFinishedBlock to handle the output of this filter, which just returns a luminosity value and a frame time.

+- **GPUImageChromaKeyFilter**: For a given color in the image, sets the alpha channel to 0.
+This is similar to the GPUImageChromaKeyBlendFilter, only instead of blending in a second image for a matching color this doesn't take in a second image and just turns a given color transparent.
+- *thresholdSensitivity*: How close a color match needs to exist to the target color to be replaced (default of 0.4)
+- *smoothing*: How smoothly to blend for the color match (default of 0.1)

 ### Image processing ###